VerifyTests/Verify.SqlServer/readme.md

 #### Interpreting recording results

-Recording results can be interpreted in a a variety of ways:
+Recording results can be interpreted in a variety of ways:

 <!-- snippet: RecordingReadingResults -->
 <a id='snippet-RecordingReadingResults'></a>